 If you don't negotiate your salary from the beginning, you will make less money.
-Remember that a good negotiation isn't just about money.
-Gather evidence, present your case, and think strategically about all of the moving parts.
-Also, be visible at your firm.
-Don't assume that your boss knows everything you are accomplishing.
-Copy people on emails, respond to requests right away, say thank you, volunteer to coordinate a project, and speak up in meetings so people will notice you were present.
+Remember that a good negotiation isn't just Embody a growth mindset as you embark upon your career. about money.
+Gather evidence, present your case, and think Challenge yourself to learn something new every day through strategically about all of the moving parts.
+Also, be visible at reading, training, and networking.
+Such a mindset will serve your firm.
+Don't assume that your boss knows everything you well not only as you grow professionally but also as you you are accomplishing.
+Copy people on emails, respond to pursue your personal goals and endeavors. requests right away, say thank you, volunteer to coordinate -Carol Lindsey a project, and speak up in meetings so people will notice you were present.